Plankalkül

 Plankalkül (/de/) is a programming language designed for engineering purposes by Konrad Zuse between 1942 and 1945.
 It was the first high-level programming language to be designed for a computer.
 Zuse never implemented Plankalkül on any of his Z-series machines.

 Kalkül (from Latin calculus) is the German term for a formal system—as in Hilbert-Kalkül, the original name for the Hilbert-style deduction system—so Plankalkül refers to a formal system for planning.

 History of programming

-In the domain of creating computing machines, Zuse was self-taught, and developed them without knowledge about other mechanical computing machines that existed already – although later on (building the Z3) being inspired by Hilbert's and Ackermann's book on elementary mathematical logic (see Principles of Mathematical Logic).
+In the domain of creating computing machines, Zuse was self-taught, and developed them without knowledge about other mechanical computing machines that existed already – although later on, building the Z3, being inspired by Hilbert's and Ackermann's book on elementary mathematical logic (see Principles of Mathematical Logic).
 To describe logical circuits, Zuse invented his own diagram and notation system, which he called "combinatorics of conditionals" (Bedingungskombinatorik).
 After finishing the Z1 in 1938, Zuse discovered that the calculus he had independently devised already existed and was known as propositional calculus.

-What Zuse had in mind, however, needed to be much more powerful (propositional calculus is not Turing-complete and is not able to describe even simple arithmetic calculations).
+What Zuse had in mind needed to be much more powerful.
+Propositional calculus is not Turing-complete and is not able to describe even simple arithmetic calculations.
 In May 1939, he described his plans for the development of what would become Plankalkül.
 He wrote the following in his notebook: